-In 1948 he completed formal training at the University of Minnesota and was certified as a specialist in Psychiatry by the American Board of Psychiatry and Neurology.
-He served as a full-time member of the faculty of the University of Minnesota Medical School and as a consultant to the Veterans Administration Clinic at Fort Snelling.
+In 1948 he completed formal training at University of Minnesota and was certified as a specialist in Psychiatry by the American Board of Psychiatry and Neurology.
+He served as a full-time member of faculty of University of Minnesota Medical School and as a consultant to Veterans Administration Clinic at Fort Snelling.

-In 1960, he came to Grand Rapids to become director of the Northland Mental Health Center.
-He continued part-time with the Medical School as a visiting clinical professor.
-At Northland, his pioneering work in rural mental health program development attracted visits by psychiatrists from many parts of the United States and from other countries around the world.
-He was the author of many professional articles and book chapters.
+In 1960, he came to Grand Rapids to become director of Northland Mental Health Center.
+He continued part-time with medical school as a visiting clinical professor.
+At Northland, his pioneering work in rural mental health program development attracted visits by psychiatrists from many parts of United States and from other countries around the world.
+He was an author of many professional articles and book chapters.
 He served as a visiting teacher at the Universities of Chicago, Cincinnati, Pittsburgh, Maryland, North Carolina and Vermont and at Harvard and Duke Universities.
 At the end of 1972, he retired from administrative responsibilities and continued with Northland as psychiatrist and medical director.
-From 1973 to 1978 he was also a part-time consultant for the psychiatric service of the Hibbing General Hospital.
+From 1973 to 1978 he was also a part-time consultant for psychiatric services of Hibbing General Hospital.

 After partial retirement at the end of 1986, he continued to serve Northland’s International Falls and Aitkin offices as consulting and supervising psychiatrist.
-He was a member of the medical staff of the Itasca Medical Center, the Falls Memorial Hospital, the Aitkin Community Hospital and the Hibbing General Hospital.
-He was a founding member of the Minnesota Psychiatric Society which he served in many capacities, including the presidency.
+He was a member of medical staff of Itasca Medical Center, Falls Memorial Hospital, Aitkin Community Hospital and Hibbing General Hospital.
+He was a founding member of Minnesota Psychiatric Society which he served in many capacities, including presidency.

 In 1994, Dr. Frank Kiesler was honored to be the namesake of a brand new community support program in Grand Rapids.
-Kiesler House was established as a clubhouse for people with a mental illness.
-This facility is a result of the closing of the Regional Mental Health Facility and our community’s push towards local mental health supports in place of hospitalization.
+Kiesler House was established as a clubhouse for people with mental illness.
+Kiesler is a result of closing of Regional Mental Health Facility and our community’s push towards local mental health supports in place of hospitalization.

 Frank loved to garden, grow his variety of beautiful roses, and create slideshows of his wildflower photography.
 He was a husband, father, and grandfather.